Pickleball Court Dimensions

 However, pickleball courts are almost exclusively made from asphalt or concrete as these are universally used for other sports like tennis and basketball.

 They are therefore readily available and quite easy to maintain.
-However, concrete tends to offer better durability, whereas asphalt tends to be a little more textured and require a bit more upkeep.
+However, concrete tends to offer better durability, whereas asphalt tends to be a little more textured and requires a bit more upkeep.

 Overall, pickleball has become a very well adopted and loved sport around the world.
 In its rise to the global stage in recent years, it has become a lot easier to access detailed information about all areas of the sport.